wickedcodeninja/CCO-Diagrams/README.md

 We've also used the UUAG to implement a program to convert a program written in the T-Diagram language to a Picture representation which matches our chosen semantics.
 This Picture representation is essentially a list of drawing commands which describes where and how to draw lines, text and frames.

 Each of the base Diagram types (`program`, `platform`, `interpreter` and `compiler`) has a corresponding set of drawing commands to them.
-For the composite Diagrams (`compile` and `execute`) the diagram is created by concatenating the child diagrams together in a way that conforms with our defined semantics.
+For the composite Diagrams (`compile` and `execute`) the diagram is created by concatenating and 'shifting' the drawing commands of the child diagrams in a way that conforms with our defined semantics.

-The drawing commands have to be given an initial point from which they should be drawing, this initial point is given by the `Put` command.
-This initial point is referenced relative to the origin.
+The drawing commands have to be given an initial point from which the drawing starts.
+This initial point is given with the `Put` command.
+The initial point is referenced relative to the origin.
 From some basic experimentation it seems that the `picture` environment within LaTeX supports the use of negative coordinates for `Put`.
 However we have chosen to define the lower left point of a picture to be the origin.
 This is in line with the example output in the assignment.

 ## Let-bindings